dvreeze/yaidom/docs/yaidom-tutorial.rst

 It is easy to convert standard yaidom elements to "indexed" elements, and vice versa.
 An indexed element can be created as follows::

   val indexedBookstore = indexed.Elem(bookstore)

-Each indexed element in indexedBookstore has the same (standard yaidom) root element, as is to be expected.

 The uniform yaidom query API, mixed in by different element-like classes, is also mixed in by "indexed" elements.
 That is, class ``indexed.Elem`` mixes in query API trait ``ElemLike``.
 The subtraits of ElemLike are not applicable or useful for indexed elements.
 After all, indexed elements know their paths, relative to the root element.

+When querying for elements in an "indexed" element tree, for example with method ``findAllElemsOrSelf``, all returned "indexed" elements are relative to the same root element, as is to be expected.

 As an example of "indexed" elements in action, let's rewrite the query example in `PathAwareElemLike trait`_.
 There we used a conbination of standard yaidom elements and element paths.
 Here we use (only) indexed elements, leading to a much more concise